 - in the settings dialog, select EnabledThen click on Apply si OK

-If you wish to return to default settings of Taskbar (Or you can access the new settings / properties thereof), in registry Editor change the amount TaskbarLockAll from 1 in 0 (or remove entry altogether), and in Group Policy Editor change settings Lock all taskbar settings from Enabled in Disabled or not Configured.
+If you wish to return to the settings default but by Taskbaracquis (Or you can access the new settings / properties thereof), in registry Editor change the amount TaskbarLockAll from 1 in 0 (or remove entry altogether), and in Group Policy Editor change settings Lock all taskbar settings from Enabled in Disabled or not Configured.

-Note: Before making changes to system logs, create a backup of them.
-It is also recommended to create a restore point before changing the system default settings in the Group Policy Editor
+Note: Before making changes to system registries, make a backup of them.
+It is also recommended that you create a restore point before changing the settings default of the system in the Group Policy Editor